natnew/Classify-Space-Rocks-By-Using-Python-And-Artificial-Intelligence/README.md

 - I built a neural network (or deep learning network) to learn the associations between features and each rock type.
 - Next, I trained the program.
 I use the training data from NASA.
 I added code to help the program become accurate in classifying space rocks.
 - I used the model to make predictions.
-- Finally, I tested my complete AI mode!
+- Finally, I tested my complete AI model!